A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Perhaps one disadvantage of growing the Philodendron Paraiso plant is that you cannot grow it from seeds.

-It must be propagated from a stem cutting and ideally grown outdoors, where it is a lot more likely to flower.
+It must be propagated from a stem cutting and ideally grown outdoors, where it is much more likely to flower.

 The best time for propagating the Philodendron Paraiso plant is in spring and when the parent plant is at its full, mature size.